Birth, Parents and Siblings

 In 1963, Bonnie Maude’s second grandchild, Jeff, was born on August 14th.

-1968 – 1969 New Orleans, Louisiana.
-Jim was promoted to a role as acting zone manager in New Orleans, Louisiana, beginning in September 1968.
-He was subsequently promoted to zone sales manager, succeeding Ober L. Wortz, who retired after 40 years of service to General Motors, owner of Frigidaire.
-A Prudential premium payment book from October 1968 to August 1969 lists New Orleans as their location.
+1966 – 1969 New Orleans, Louisiana.
+Jim was promoted to a role as acting Sales Zone Manager for Frigidaire in New Orleans, Louisiana in 1966.
+In September 1968, he was subsequently promoted to the permanent Sales Zone Manager, succeeding Ober L. Wortz, who retired after 40 years of service to General Motors, owner of Frigidaire.
 According to Bonnie Elizabeth, it was like a honeymoon period for them.
 Bonnie, Bob, Steve and Jeff visited them while they were living there.
 In New Orleans, they lived north of downtown and a few blocks south of Lake Pontchartrain in the Lake Terrace / Lake Oaks district at 1707 Jay Street.

 As empty nesters, Bonnie and Jim enjoyed each other’s company and time with family and friends every place they lived.
-They also enjoyed traveling, especially fishing trips such as Islamorada in the Florida Keys.
+They also enjoyed traveling, especially fishing trips to destinations such as Islamorada in the Florida Keys.
 They took a trip to Ozarks with her sister, Lois, and brother-in-law, FM.
 While in Dayton, Jim earned a Frigidaire sales reward trip to Honolulu, Hawaii and they both thoroughly enjoyed it, although Bonnie Maude, who was not a good swimmer, did not like the long flights over the Pacific Ocean.
-They liked Hawaii so much they made a return trip to Kauai.
+Fortunately, Jim earned a second trip to Hawaii, this time to Kauai.
+One of the great advantages of working for a division of General Motors was the option to get a new car each year.
+Jim and Bonnie regularly enjoyed a new Cadillac each year for many years.

 They also played games, such as gin rummy, frequently, dined together and visited and had dinners with Bonnie Elizabeth and family at home and at local restaurants like Steak & Ale and Bill Knapps.
 Although Jim would have a Manhattan drink almost every night, Bonnie would only occasionally join in with a whiskey sour.
 Jim was a big storyteller and known to embellish quite a bit at times.
 However, Bonnie would keep him honest and even occasionally shake her head in disagreement about these stories, to his frustration.

 In March 1973 Jim retired from Frigidaire.
-After a short period of retirement, Jim went to work for Ken Fletcher at this furniture store in Dayton, called Robard’s.
+After a short period of retirement, Jim went to work for Ken Fletcher, a former professional connection, at his furniture store in Dayton, called Robard’s.
 Jim then opened a used furniture store called Nuthin New in Centerville, which thrived.
 At this point, Bonnie Maude and Bonnie Elizabeth had already begun to suspect that Jim was having memory issues that may have even contributed to his early retirement.

 Bonnie Maude’s mother, Mama O’by, died in June 1976.
 Bonnie Maude, Jim, Bonnie Elizabeth, Bob, Steve and Jeff all travelled to Dixon, Kentucky for the visitation and funeral service.

 While back in Sapulpa, Bonnie and Jim rekindled their friendship with Dick and Ivene McCaig.
-For example, they attended some sort of lecture and dinner, hosted by some sort of captain, as seen in several pictures.
+For example, they attended a lecture and dinner, hosted by some sort of captain, as seen in several pictures.
 Unfortunately, from these same photos, one can see that Jim was beginning to show evidence of dementia.

 Unfortunately, in less than a year, Jim’s health rapidly declined because of what was later diagnosed as Alzheimer’s Disease.
 For a while, Bonnie Maude tried to care for Jim in Sapulpa, but ultimately, had to move back to Dayton, to gain the support of Bonnie Elizabeth and family and their Dayton-based healthcare providers.

-1980/1981?
-Probably 1980 but need to check. – 1996 Dayton, Ohio.
+1980 or 1981 – 1996 Dayton, Ohio.
 Returning from Sapulpa, Bonnie and Jim moved into a garden home in Patriots Square in Centerville at 968 Patriot’s square.
 Unfortunately, the movers from Mayflower arrived on Christmas Eve with all their household belongings drunk, which infuriated Bonnie Maude.

 In 1982, Bonnie Maude’s first great grandchild, Kristen, was born on April 25th.

-Bonnie cared for Jim at home from 198? to 198?.
-In 1981/1982?, Bonnie and Bonnie made the difficult decision to move Jim into a nursing home.
+Bonnie cared for Jim at home from 1980 or 1981 until 1983.
+In 1983, Bonnie and Bonnie made the difficult decision to move Jim into a nursing home.
 The first nursing home did not work out, as they were “beating him”.
-They subsequently moved him to a new nursing home (Quaker) in Waynesville, Ohio, a short drive from Centerville.
+They subsequently moved him to a new nursing home, Quaker Heights Nursing Home, in Waynesville, Ohio, a short drive from Centerville.
 Then in 1985 Jim passed away on July 27th.

 After Jim died, she spent regular time with Bonnie, Bob and the grandkids on weekends, holidays and special occasions.
 She continued to be an active reader and continued her tradition of traveling to Dixon Kentucky during the summers.
 During this period, she also attended a class reunion in Oakland City with four other classmates and thoroughly enjoyed it.